rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/running-air-gapped.md

 To populate a source disk (which we refer to here as `%SOURCEDISK%`, although it is probably some kind of removable medium like a USB thumb drive), you need the following files:

 * `k3s-versions.json` -- this file is created by Rancher Desktop.
 It reads a raw JSON file from `https://update.k3s.io/v1-release/channels` and converts it into a different kind of JSON file.
 Currently there is no utility to do that conversion; the easiest way to get this file is to run Rancher Desktop on a connected system and save the `CACHE/k3s-versions.json` file (see below for where `CACHE` exists on different platforms).
 * Tar archives of Kubernetes K3s images.
 These are listed at https://github.com/k3s-io/k3s/releases, and you'll want to download `k3s-airgap-images-amd64.tar` or `k3s-airgap-images-arm64.tar` (for AMD/intel and M1 machines respectively) for the versions you plan on working with.
+Finally you'll need to download the `k3s` executable for the selected version.
 For example, the following commands will let you work with K3s v1.24.3 build 1 offline:

 ```
 cd .../CACHE